‘Swing Time’, Part One, Chapter 2

 MIDSHIPMAN

 That’s not a problem, sir.
-I… (realises) Hang on!
+I… (realises) Wait a minute!
 Aren’t you…?

 DOCTOR

-(interjects) Sorry.
-Got to rush.
+(interjects) Sorry, got to rush.
 Bye.

 MIDSHIPMAN